-Residents are expected to continue to expand their knowledge of anesthetics and their interactions in patients' with progressively more complex co-existing diseases.
+Residents are expected to increase their knowledge of anesthetics and their interactions with patients' co-existing diseases.
 To do this residents must demonstrate an understanding and application of the following areas in order for them to make reasonable choices for anesthetic management of their patients:

-- Patient anatomy and physiology
+- Basic anatomy and physiology

 - Pathophysiology of co-existing diseases

 - Pharmacology

 - Anesthetic equipment

 - General Anesthetic techniques

 - Regional anesthetic techniques

-- Invasive Monitoring
+- Monitoring

 - Proper documentation

 - Acid-base, fluid, blood, and temperature management

-Residents must understand the following areas:
+Residents must have a basic understand the following areas:

-• Pharmacologic principles
+- Pharmacologic principles

 - Autonomic nervous system

-- Effects of inhaled anesthetics on circulation and ventilation in patients with complex significant comorbidities
+- Effects of inhaled anesthetics on circulation and ventilation

+- Opioid therapy

+- Use of Local anesthetics

+- Use of Neuromuscular blocking agents

+- Anesthetic machines and breathing circuits

+- Monitors and monitoring systems.

-- Preoperative evaluations in complex patients
+- Preoperative evaluations

-- Advanced Airway management
+- Airway management

-- Coaxial anesthetic techniques
+- Neuraxial anesthetic techniques

-- Peripheral nerve blocks
+- Basic Peripheral nerve blocks

-- Positioning for advanced cases
+- Positioning and electrical safety

-- Acid-base homeostasis in complex patients
+- Acid-base homeostasis

 - Colloid and crystalloid management